AcevedoR/companies-loader/README.md

 # companies-loader

 ## intro
-Personal project demonstrating streaming a JSON file in Java.
+Homework for a job interview, demonstrating streaming a JSON file in Java.

 ## setup
 - java 11 needed